 Additionally, there are many great audiobook subscriptions that offer some form of discount or even Netflix-like unlimited listening.

-So, even though it might seem expensive at first glance to go for audiobooks vs reading ebooks or second-hand paperbacks, audiobooks have become very affordable.
+So, while the cost might seem like one of the biggest cons of audiobooks, they have become very affordable.
 Even a standard Audible subscription includes access to a catalog with “all you can listen” titles now.

 So, are Audiobooks Good for your Brain?